annarankin/react-pixels/README.md

 ### Building with Electron
   - `npm run dist` should work fine.
 Just need to make sure there are no code-signing problems.

-# Bugs! 🐛

-- Grid toggle button does not trigger a re-render of the canvas.

 # Upcoming Features 🌅

 ## Next:

 ### Code Reorganization
-  - Clean up components & separate out where necessary
+  - Clean up components & separate out where necessary ✅
   - Divide into containers & presentational components

 ### Layers